gardennn/gardennn/README.md

 # 👋 &nbsp;Hey there

 Hi, I'm Garden.
 I'm a seasoned blockchain engineer with a wealth of experience in various blockchain projects, including payment tools and NFT platforms.
-I'm deeply passionate about the decentralized world and its transformative potential. 🌱
+I'm deeply passionate about the decentralized technology and its transformative potential. 🚀
 &nbsp;

 ###